What is gastroscopy?

 Trust us for your endoscopy.
 Our doctors and nurses will take the best possible care of you.
 Our clinics are located in downtown Montreal, on Rue Jean-Talon (corner Lucerne), Laval, West Island, Gatineau and Ottawa.

-Call us now to schedule an appointment.
+Send us an e-mail now at email@example.com to schedule an appointment.